Ash-2022/Optimization_Techniques/README.md

   <li> Solves the LPP using Ordinary Simplex Method </li>
 </ul>

-# CAdditional Improvements for this repo
+# Additional Improvements for this repo
 <ul>
   <li> Trying to add variation of Simplex like : M-Method and 2-Phase Method </li>
   <li> Optimizing the Code (Uses Brute-Force since it is a Proof of Concept) </li>